michgits/waltz/README.md

 Looking for a code for a music bot ?
 This fully open source code is made for your project !

-If you need help with this project, to get support faster you can join the help server by just clicking [here](https://discord.gg/5cGSYV8ZZj).

-*If you don't have any development knowledge, it is recommended to join the Discord support server to get help.*

 ### ⚡ Configuration

 Open the configuration file located in the main folder `config.js`.